kekema/apex-condition-builder/README.md

 }
 ```

-The filters and the rules are defined in Page - Function and Global Variable Declaration:
+For the example, lets define the filters and the rules in: Page - Function and Global Variable Declaration:

 ```
 let cb = {};